malkhamis-panw/gaia/doc/documentation.md

 Type: `string`

 This is an advanced setting.
 Optional OIDC callback URL.
-If you don't set it, the Defender will autodiscover it.
+If you don't set it, the enforcer will autodiscover it.
 It will be `https://<hosts[0]|IPs[0]>/aporeto/oidc/callback`.

 ##### `OIDCClientID`